MarcGrol/golangAnnotations/README.md

         ...
     }

-The golangAnnotations-tool parses any golang source-code (using the abstract-syntax-tree tools from the standard go library) into an intermediate representation.
-From this intermediate representation,the tool generates predictable and error-phrone boilerplate source-code.
-The annotations are used as instructions to the code-generator.

-This first implementation focuses on essing the work on the following topics:
+This first implementation provides the following kind of annotations:
 - web-services (jax-rs like):
     - Generate server-side http-handling for a regular "service"
     - Generate helpers to ease integration testing of web-services